Who is Portfolio Recovery Associates?

 Is Portfolio Recovery Associates legit or a scam?

 Portfolio Recovery Associates, LLC is a legitimate company.
 They’ve been in business since 1996.
+However, they may repeatedly spam call, text, or email you.

 How can I remove Portfolio Recovery Associates from my credit report?